When to Plant Winter Pansies

 We love the button-like flowers on these spreading daisies which compliment winter pansies wonderfully.
 You can expect a double hit of colour, first in the autumn and again in spring.
 Buy from JParkers.

 Crocus is one of the earliest flowering bulbs and arrives just before daffodils and tulips.
 Bury a layer of crocus in front of your Winter pansies for a colourful early spring delight!
-See See more at the RHS.
+Buy crocus bulbs here.

-Violas flower from May all the way through to the January the following year and are the perfect all-rounder.
-Find out more about this versatile, colourful bedding plant over at Gardener’s World.
+Violas flower from May all the way through to January the following year and are the perfect all-rounder.
+Find out more about this versatile, colourful bedding plant over at our viola plant growing guide.

 More From Hannah Miller: